 For many couples, families, and friend groups celebrating Valentine's, a special meal is the best gift.
 To capture a piece of the millions of dollars set to be spent in restaurants this Valentine's Day, try one of these unique approaches to make your restaurant stand out — even in this non-traditional year — with great marketing, menu ideas, and special offers and promotions.

 Valentine's Day Restaurant Ideas

 1. Non-traditional themes for a non-traditional year

 This year, it's a good idea to keep a close eye on what guests are turning to for comfort during these strange times, and see if you can provide a dinner experience to match.
-For example, Found Kitchen and Social House in Evanston, Illinois built their prix-fixe menu around classic romantic comedies.
+For example, back in 2017, Found Kitchen and Social House in Evanston, Illinois built their prix-fixe menu around classic romantic comedies.